Article originally published on crn.com/news by Joeseph Tsidulko - December 01, 2015

 Among them, partners can upsell to existing customers the web-conferencing and cloud-based communications tools.
 Or they can leverage the security, analytics, insights and compliance features to win new customers, Sorgen said.

-"We have to figure out how we're going to leverage the new features Microsoft released in E5 and differentiate ourselves," Opal said.
+"We have to figure out how we're going to leverage the new features Microsoft released in E5 and differentiate ourselves."

-Those capabilities are raw ingredients that partners must use to carve out their own positions in the market and drive healthy margins, he said.
+Those capabilities are raw ingredients that partners must use to carve out their own positions in the market and drive healthy margins, they said.

-"The true trick is figuring out from all the stuff they dropped how to weave your value proposition around their innovation," Opal told CRN.
+"The true trick is figuring out from all the stuff they dropped how to weave your value proposition around their innovation."

 Matt Scherocman, president of Interlink Cloud Advisors, a Microsoft partner based in Cincinnati, said E5 is a major upgrade, not just a gradual evolution, of the enterprise product.